 Photo by: The Wandering Viewfinder Photography

-One of the most prominent and visible mountains from Asheville NC is Mount Pisgah.
+One of the most prominent and visible mountains from Asheville is Mount Pisgah.
 In fact, many of the windows from Biltmore house provide direct views of the 5,721 foot tall Mount Pisgah.

 Moore Cove Trail and Falls

-Located not far from Looking Glass Falls and Sliding Rock, and south of Asheville is the trailhead and waterfall, Moore Cove Falls.
 The trailhead begins from a small parking area right off Highway 276.
-The trail is moderate, and 1.4 miles roundtrip.
+This trail is 1.4 miles round-trip and of moderate difficulty.
 The hike out to the falls is very nice, and Moore Cove Falls itself is definitely worth the hike and visit.

-Even though Moore Cove Falls isn't a strong flowing waterfall, it is very pretty, and has the unique feature of allowing visitors to stand under it.
-Moore Cove Falls is a very popular hike year-round, so expect lots of people.
-We recommend visiting early.
+Even though Moore Cove Falls isn't a strong flowing waterfall, it is beautiful, and has the unique feature of allowing visitors to stand under it.

 Max Patch